gladly-team/tab-cmp/README.md

 * Index Exchange uses expected privacy options.
 For the request to `htlb.casalemedia.com/cygnus`: the `r` query string value includes the `regs` property equal to `{"ext":{"gdpr":1,"us_privacy":"1---"}}` and an `ext` property with a `consent` value equal to the consent string.

   Works on:
   - [ ] top frame
   - [ ] iframed new tab

+* The request to fetch ads is not substantially slower than prior to making CMP changes.
+Compare the request time of `securepubads.g.doubleclick.net/gampad/` to a prior deployment.

+  Confirmed on:
+  - [ ] top frame
+  - [ ] iframed new tab